jundalisay/superb/content/en/research/hegel/spirit/part-b/section-4b.md

-The Phenomenology of Mind

-— B —
-Self Consciousness
+---
+heading: "Part A: Consciousness"

-A: Independence and Dependence of Self-Consciousness:
+title: "Independence and Dependence of Self-Consciousness: Lordship and Bondage"
-Lordship and Bondage
+description: The subject of philosophy is the actual knowledge of what truly is.
+image: /covers/phenom.jpg
+author: Hegel
+date: 2022-12-30
+---

 Φ 178.
 SELF-CONSCIOUSNESS exists in itself and for itself, in that, and by the fact that it exists for another self-consciousness; that is to say, it is only by being acknowledged or “recognized”.
 The conception of this its unity in its duplication, of infinitude realizing itself in self-consciousness, has many sides to it and encloses within it elements of varied significance.

 Thus its moments must on the one hand be strictly kept apart in detailed distinctiveness, and, on the other, in this distinction must, at the same time, also be taken as not distinguished, or must always be accepted and understood in their opposite sense.
 This double meaning of what is distinguished lies in the nature of self-consciousness: — of its being infinite, or directly the opposite of the determinateness in which it is fixed.
 The detailed exposition of the notion of this spiritual unity in its duplication will bring before us the process of Recognition.

 1. Duplicated Self-Consciousness

 Φ 179.
 Self-consciousness has before it another self-consciousness; it has come outside itself.
 This has a double significance.
 First it has lost its own self, since it finds itself as an other being; secondly, it has thereby sublated that other, for it does not regard the other as essentially real, but sees its own self in the other.

 Φ 180.
 It must cancel this its other.
 To do so is the sublation of that first double meaning, and is therefore a second double meaning.
 First, it must set itself to sublate the other independent being, in order thereby to become certain of itself as true being, secondly, it thereupon proceeds to sublate its own self, for this other is itself.